 - Not transfer your data to countries where data protection is inadequate.

-- Anonymise any data used for research or statistical purposes (e.g. to make sure the Benevolence Department is offering the right kind of services).
+- Anonymise any data used for research or statistical purposes (e.g. to make sure the Grants and Welfare Department is offering the right kind of services).

 Salesforce is a US based company, but has introduced binding corporate rules and the EU standard contractual clauses into its agreement with us, as well as self certifying under the EU-U.S. Privacy Shield, to ensure it complies with GDPR standards in protecting your data.

 https://www.financialforce.com/privacy/privacy-statement/.
 All data entered into Financial Force is stored with Salesforce.

 - Receive a copy of the personal data we hold on you.

 - Object to processing of your personal data.